magnusrygh/ansiblebook/README.md

 Testing Ansible
 ---------------
-check the SSH port and private_key path by using: |
+check the SSH port and private_key path by using: vagrant ssh-config
- vagrant ssh-config

-Update ansible.cfg with ssh_host, ssh_port, and identity file if needed
+Update ansible.cfg with ssh_host, ssh_port, and identity file if neededjango

-run: ansible vagrant -m ping
+run: ansible testallservers -m ping

-run: ansible-playbook playbook.yml
+run: ansible django -a "date"

-for "fun": ansible all -a "date"
+run: ansible all -a "date"